-Every Ramadan that I've spend with my in-laws, a batch of delicious mamool are made.
-These date-filled butter cookies are seriously irresistible.
-Once you taste one, another half dozen will be in your mouth before you know it.
+These date filled butter cookies are seriously irresistible.
+Once you taste one, another half dozen will be in your mouth before you know it!

 The cookies are crisp and buttery on the outside, and each bite melts in your mouth.
-The filling is made from sweet dates spiced with a little ground cinnamon.
+The soft filling is made from sweet dates spiced with a little ground cinnamon.

-And they're fun to make with a mamool mold, which is a wooden tool that imprints a pretty design on the top of each cookie.
 But you don't need this tool to be able to make delicious mamool.
 You can shape each cookie into a ball and flatten it ever so slightly and bake them as-is.
-They'll still turn out tasting great!
+They'll still taste great!

 I found my gorgeous wooden maamoul mold in a local shop in Portland called Indigo Traders.
 And they gave me a recipe for maamoul that inspired the recipe below!
 You can also find mamool molds online.
-My mother-in-law has one from her last visit to the Middle East that imprints a beautiful flower design onto each cookie.

 - Active dry yeast